1. HOME

 Society Creation of pleasant workplaces(Asset management company)

-Society Contributions to boosting the attractiveness and revitalization of Fukuoka and Kyushu
+Society Contributions toward boosting the attractiveness and revitalization of Fukuoka and Kyushu

 Governance Information disclosure and dialogue with stakeholders